RichengPiao/IBM-Applied-Data-Science-Capstone/README.md

 # IBM - Applied Data Science Capstone
-This is a IBM applied data science capstone project repository
+This is an applied data science capstone project repository for IBM data science specialization certification.